zeromq/zyre/README.md

 * *Reliability* - how do we recover from network failures that cause messages to be dropped?
 Do we use a central message server with proper transactions, or do we allow nodes to recover from each other?

+* *Security* - how do we protect the confidentiality of information, and make sure people are who they claim to be?
+Do we use a centralised trust network, or do we use use some kind of distributed key management?

 * *Bridging* - how do we connect our networks across the Internet?
 Do we use the cloud as our central point for all messaging or do we create bridges that join groups to other groups?

 * *Logging* - how do we track what this cloud of nodes is doing so we can detect performance problems and failures?
 Do we create a centralized logging service, or do we allow every device to log the world around it?